-In partnership with North Star Pickleball Association, New Brighton Parks and Recreation is offering a Pickleball ladder league Tuesdays and Thursdays at Highview Middle School beginning February 2.
+In partnership with North Star Pickleball Association, New Brighton Parks and Recreation offers a Pickleball ladder league during the fall and winter months at Highview Middle School.
 Ladder leagues provide players more structured play.
-To maintain the proper level of play, players are assigned courts that match his/her skill level and will play multiple partners each night as assigned by the round-robin schedule.
-The season includes 10 weeks of play.
+To main the proper level of play, players are assigned courts that match his/her skill level and will play multiple partners each evening as assigned by the round-robin schedule.
+Leagues are typically 10-14 weeks of play.
 Matches are self-officiated according to the USAPA rules.
 NSPA will use custom software to manage league scores and results.

-New Brighton Community Center is excited to offer open pickleball again in the gymnasium.
-Participants will be required to check-in at Guest Services and are asked to submit their $4 payment at that time.
-A maximum of 12 participants are allowed in the gym each session.
-Please social distance when possible, wear a face covering at all times (including during play), and please don’t forget to bring your own paddle.
+New Brighton Community Center offers open pickleball in the gymnasium.
+Participants will be required to check-in at Guest Services and are asked to submit their $4 payment before entering the gym.
+Participants should bring their own paddle.
 Balls and nets will be provided.